numpy/numpy/doc/source/user/how-to-io.rst

 * **Each field has a fixed width**: Use the width as the `delimiter` argument.::

     # File with width=4.
 The data does not have to be justified (for example,
-    # the 2 in row 1), the last column can be less than width (for example, the 6
+    # the 2 in row 1), the last column can be less than the width (for example, the 6
     # in row 2), and no delimiting character is required (for instance 8888 and 9
     # in row 3)